Botany is the science of how plants work, from the tiniest seeds and algae to the tallest trees. Plant Science for kids.

 The Dirt on Soil

 This is a world where fungi lay traps for thread-like worms.
 Bacteria dine on toxic chemicals.
-The smaller the creature, the stranger are its habits.
+The smaller the creature, the stranger is its habits.
 Take an interactive journey into the dirt beneath your feet.

 Natural History for Bell County Texas

 Presented here are some of the things in nature that I have observed and captured as images.
-Hopefully this will help motivate others to make their own observations.
-Most of the material presented is from Central Texas in the vicinity of Bell County, but much of the material applies world wide.
+Hopefully, this will help motivate others to make their own observations.
+Most of the material presented is from Central Texas in the vicinity of Bell County, but much of the material applies worldwide.

 Gardening Tips : Collecting Seeds From Flowers

 Collect seeds from flowers by waiting until the plant is done blooming and then gather the seed pods before it starts to rain and freeze at night.
 Hold on to seeds until they can be planted in the spring and save money on expensive seeds with gardening tips from a sustainable gardener in this free video on plant care.

 Learn about wildflowers found at Homestead National Monument of America with this free coloring book.

 How Plants “Drink” Water